yingyuwang0110/dog-breed-analysis/README.md

-# dog-breed-analysis
+# R-dog-breed-analysis
-The course project of STAC32, Fall 2022, at University of Toronto Scarborough
+This is a group course project of STAC32 Fall 2022, at University of Toronto Scarborough.
+The code is written in R using R studio.